Scholarships and Awards

 Nutritional Sciences Excellence in Undergraduate Research Award

-This $500 scholarship is awarded to 1-2 students annually who conduct research under the direction of a Nutritional Sciences faculty member
+This $500 scholarship is awarded to 1-2 students annually who conduct research under the direction of a Nutritional Sciences faculty member.

 Selection Criteria